Grammar and Spelling

-This year we will be using No Nonsense Spelling.
+This year we will be basing our spelling around No Nonsense phonics.
 Different patterns and rules will be practised in class during the week and sent home to embed the learning.

 There are various methods to help your child practise at home, some of which are listed below.

 This is probably the most common strategy used to learn spellings.

 Look: first look at the whole word carefully and if there is one part of the word that is difficult, look at that part in more detail.